Deformity - contracture

 Treatment may include physical therapy, medicines, and orthopedic braces.
 Surgery may be helpful for some types of contractures.

-Campbell M, Dudek N, Trudel G. Joint contractures.
-In: Frontera WR, Silver JK, Rizzo TD, eds.
+Campbell TM, Dudek N, Trudel G. Joint contractures.
+In: Frontera, WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation.
-3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 126.
+4th ed.
+Philadelphia, PA: Elsevier; 2019:chap 127.

 Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.